 What is it: Udon no Kuni no Kiniro Kemari (Poco's Udon World)

-Udon no Kuni no Kiniro Kemari, known in the West as Poco's Udon World, is an anime that combines elements of fantasy and slice of life, providing a unique and engaging experience for viewers.
-The story revolves around a young man named Souta Tawara, who returns to his hometown after the death of his grandfather.
-While exploring his family's old udon shop, he discovers a small magical being that resembles a dog, but is actually a creature called Poco.
-This unusual encounter triggers a series of events that reveal the importance of family traditions and the connection with the past.
-The anime is an adaptation of the manga of the same name, written by Nodoka Shinomaru, and was well received by both critics and the public, standing out for its smooth animation and captivating narrative.
+Udon no Kuni no Kiniro Kemari, known in the West as Poco's Udon World, is an anime that combines fantasy and slice-of-life elements, providing a unique and immersive experience for viewers.
+The story revolves around a young man named Souta Tawara, who returns to his hometown after his grandfather's death.
+While exploring the family's old udon shop, he discovers a small, magical being that resembles a dog but is actually a creature named Poco.
+This unusual encounter sets off a series of events that reveal the importance of family traditions and connection to the past.
+The anime is an adaptation of the manga of the same name, written by Nodoka Shinomaru, and was well received by both critics and audiences, notable for its smooth animation and captivating narrative.

 Anime Production